F1248/OpenCore-Legacy-Patcher/docs/VENTURA-DROP.md

 * IR Receivers
 * Bluetooth

-With OpenCore Legacy Patcher v0.6.0, basic support has been implemented via Root Volume patching.
+OpenCore Legacy Patcher has basic support via Root Volume patching.
 However due to this, users will need to use a USB hub for installation and post-OS updates when patches are cleaned:

 ![](../images/usb11-chart.png)

 ::: warning The following systems rely on USB 1.1

 * iMac10,x and older
-* Macmini3,1 and older
+* Macmini3,x and older
-* MacBook7,1 and older
+* MacBook7,x and older
-* MacBookAir3,1 and older
+* MacBookAir3,x and older
-* MacBookPro7,1 and older
+* MacBookPro7,x and MacBookPro5,x and older
-  * MacBookPro6,x is exempt
-* MacPro5,1 and older
+* MacPro5,x and older

 :::